VanVDC/ev/README.md

 ## General info

-EV-Wheels is a easy-to-use e-commerce store that allows shoppers to buy PEV device.
+EV-Wheels is an easy-to-use e-commerce store that allows shoppers to buy PEV device.
 It contains all the e-commerce essentials for adding products and use PayPal and personal credit card as payment systems.

 <div align="center">EV-Wheels </div>
 <br/>